WHAT IS SOCIALIZATION?

 Will only strengthen your puppy’s threshold — positive progress!!

 It is very important to bring the “here, there and EVERYWHERE!” lesson into the training process as well.
 I challenge everyone to help their puppy offer behaviors “here and there.”
+Depending on the environment, have patience and lower your expectations.
+Give a young dog a break - deliver grace, love and help.

-Creatively motivate him to focus on you “EVERYWHERE!”
+Creatively motivate proper focus on you “EVERYWHERE!”
 Develop focus, name recognition, and a love of the learning games at home … under a dome … in the car … at the North Star!
 On a boat .. next to a mountain goat!
 In the rain … no, I’m not insane!!

 If you train and socialize here, there, and EVERYWHERE, you will better your changes of having a good adult family dog.